Abhiroop/Abhiroop.github.io/books.md

 After nearly a 15 years hiatus, I have once again (Thanks to the pandemic) picked up my old hobby of reading!
 I decided to write my reviews, which will highlight what I immediately felt after completing that book, on Goodreads.
-For you - weary wanderer of the Internet World, here are my reviews:
+For you, weary wanderer of the Internet realm, here are my reviews:

 1. [Deep Work: Rules for Focused Success in a Distracted World - Cal Newport](https://www.goodreads.com/review/show/3582859556)
 2. [Great Thinkers: Simple Tools from 60 Great Thinkers to Improve Your Life Today - Alain de Botton](https://www.goodreads.com/review/show/3754404091)